swmannepalli/Azure-Data-Factory-CI-CD/modules/module01.md

 **Create Azure DevOps project**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 Azure DevOps is the tool to continuously build, test, and deploy your code to any platform and cloud.
+Login to https://dev.azure.com to open Azure DevOps.
 Create a new project in Azure DevOps by following [this](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser&viewFallbackFrom=vsts) tutorial.

 Refer screenshot below for project creation settings.
 Project name can be anything that is unique to your organization.
 At this point, your repo is empty.